Hurricane & Flood

 In 2005, Hurricane Katrina sunk one city and Rita chased another out of town.
-In June, 2001, a tropical storm named Allison washed away everything Houstonians knew about flooding.
+In June, 2001, a tropical storm named Allison washed away everything residents of Houston, Texas, knew about flooding.

-And less than five years ago, Hurricane Sandy raged in 24 states and most of the Caribbean.
+And about six years ago, Hurricane Sandy raged in 24 states and most of the Caribbean.

 Lessons learned: 1) No two storms are alike.
 2) Prepare while the sun is shining.

 “People die in hurricanes, not only from 15-foot storm surges, but from flying debris, spin-off tornadoes, carbon monoxide poisoning and electrocutions,” says Robert Emery, Dr.P.H., vice president for Safety, Health, Environment and Risk Management at The University of Texas Health Science Center at Houston (UTHealth).